 Garfield County leases Rifle airport property to fulfill needed airplane storage

-A company is looking to build two new hangars at the Rifle Garfield County Airport, Garfield County news release states.
+A company is looking to build two new hangars at the Rifle Garfield County Airport, a Garfield County news release states.

 Garfield County commissioners voted unanimously Feb.
 7 to lease 20,400 square feet to the Rifle airport.
 That space will be used by GarCo Premier Hangars to build a five-unit hangar, with plans to build a second facility in the near future, the release states.

-GarCo Premier Hangars par-owner Dan Guggenheim said in the release that the Rifle airport is currently underutilized and is something the community can use.
+GarCo Premier Hangars part-owner Dan Guggenheim said in the release that the Rifle airport is currently underutilized and is something the community can use.

 “Phase one includes five units and phase 2 will entail 3-4 units,” he said in the release.
 “What we’re catering toward is what the airport needs and what will be good for the short- and long-term future of the Rifle Garfield County Airport.”